-Company established by Gabriel Voisin which built aircraft, motorcycle engines and automobiles.
+Gabriel Voisin established his company at Issy-les-Moulineaux, Seine, building aircraft, motorcycle engines and automobiles.

 One of his more unusual machines was the 1949 C30 Biscooter, which has the appearance of the lovechild of a 2CV and a Mini-Moke.
-In 1953 a Spanish firm developed this as the Biscuter which did very well and was nicknamed the Zapatilla.
+In 1953 a Spanish firm developed this as the Biscuter which did very well commercially.
+The Spanish nicknamed it the Zapatilla.

 One of the many curiosities in cycle cars at the Show is the Sulky, made by the well-known aeroplane firm of Voisin.
 Its motive power is a two-cylinder engine fixed to the side of the frame, with the cylinders placed tandem fashion, and equipped with overhead valve gear.
 Thence the drive is by propeller-shaft to a small friction wheel, which engages with the inside of the near side wheel disc, the only wheel that is driven.

 Another ingenious cycle attachment takes the form of a small inverted two-stroke, which drives by friction on to a fabric-faced drum on the rear wheel.
 This wheel is specially constructed, and consists of a disc dished back to one side of the wheel so as partially to enclose and protect the engine.